camunda/blog.camunda.org/content/post/2018/10/the-re-emergence-of-workflow-automation.md

 So, in summary, you must understand you won’t master digital transformation by introducing any particular product, because business process automation done right always means you’re looking at a bespoke puzzle of technologies that fit together and make sense for your business today.
 And in order for it to make sense tomorrow, it’s mandatory that this puzzle will always be evolving and changing, not every 10 years but every 10 months.

 # Workflow automation is always one piece of that puzzle

+As you see, workflow automation can play a crucial rule in very different approaches to process automation, all the way from RPA to microservices.
+Given the immense diversity of [use cases we're seeing with our customers](https://camunda.com/case-studies/), it looks like workflow automation is (almost) always a central pillar for <i>any</i> automation technology stack, and I think there is a good explanation for that.

+If you don't know it yet, I strongly recommend Harari's book [Homo Deus](https://en.wikipedia.org/wiki/Homo_Deus:_A_Brief_History_of_Tomorrow), basically a prediction of potential developments in the 21st century.
+Harari states that "The 21st century will be dominated by algorithms.
+‘Algorithm’ is arguably the single most important concept in our world.”

+He continues to give a few examples for algorithms, from simple calculations over cooking recipes to beverage vending machines.
+Interestingly, you can express all those examples in [BPMN](https://camunda.com/bpmn/).

+And when I am thinking about the business processes that are being automated with Camunda, I actually realize that they are simply the algorithms that our customers use to execute their business models.

+{{<figure src="bpmn-algorithms.png" >}}

+BPMN is perfectly well suited to express almost any aspect of a (structured) business process in a way that makes it technically executable, while providing a direct visualization that is understandable by just anyone.
+By feeding the model into a [workflow engine](https://camunda.com/products/bpmn-engine/) that executes it directly, we're generating real-time data that can be observed by business stakeholders and used for further improvement.

+{{<figure src="model-execute-improve.png" >}}

+This is an extremely powerful concept, and provided your workflow automation technology is lightweight, open and flexible, you can apply it to almost any business process automation initiative.
+You can integrate it with an event bus and communicate with microservices via publish/subscribe (while treating the workflow engine as a microservice itself!), you can use traditional request/response to orchestrate API endpoints, you can integrate it with RPA to involve legacy applications and you can provide an end user frontend for human task orchestration.
+All of this not only in the same workflow engine, but actually in the <i>same workflow</i>, which -for example- can help you to transition smoothly from a legacy application to a modern architecture.

+{{<figure src="workflow-stack.png" >}}

+# Camunda's Contribution

+Unlike RPA or process mining, workflow automation is not a hype topic.
+It's pretty clear however that workflow automation is not always visible, but always present when it comes to  automation initiatives - it's basically the backbone for almost any digital transformation.

+At Camunda, we're working hard to provide the [best possible technology stack for workflow automation](https://camunda.com/products/).
+We would love to see any significant business process automation project in any organization being powered by Camunda technology, and it looks like we're on a good track to get there.

+Thank you for reading!